mpabegg/ubuntu-setup/README.md

 # ubuntu-setup

-🛠️ Minimal setup script for configuring a fresh Ubuntu install.
+🛠️ Minimal setup script for configuring a fresh Ubuntu install with essential tools for development, system utilities, and password management.

-This repository will grow step by step.
-The current version updates the system and installs essential CLI, system, and developer tools.
+> ⚠️ I'm vibe coding the whole thing to know how it feels.

 ---

 ## ⚡ Quick Install

-> ⚠️ Review the script before running.
+> ✅ This will clone the repo into `~/.dotfiles` and run the install script automatically.

 ```bash
 wget -qO- https://raw.githubusercontent.com/mpabegg/ubuntu-setup/main/bootstrap.sh | bash